hakanardo/facetree/README.rst

 * Start the database downloader after a successfull login (replacing the line that says "// HERE").
 This will download all the records and then use the long poll.
-It needs two parameters, the auth_token from the login response and a callback (optional) that will be called when updates are made to the database. ??Where to put this code??
+It needs two parameters, the auth_token from the login response and a callback (optional) that will be called when updates are made to the database.

     .. code-block:: javascript